maddisanotoole/git-hook-examples/README.md

 ## Committing Hooks

 Git hooks are ignored by default.
-If you want to commit them, follow these steps:
+If you want to commit them, you can do so manually or use a git hook manager:

+## Manually tracking and installing hooks

 1. Create a `hooks/` directory in your repository to store the hooks:
    ```bash